There are many benefits to using a DIY clay mask for your skin.

 Wash off the mask with warm water until the whole mask has been washed from your face.

 This mask is really fantastic for dry and sensitive skin.
-Its soothing properties create a cooling effect, it soothes skin irritation and reduces skin redness/inflammation.
+Its soothing properties create a cooling effect, soothe skin irritation, and reduce skin redness/inflammation.

 Love homemade facial masks?
 Have a go at the ones below.